Bee Hummingbird, world’s smallest bird, Photo by Kim Powell

 INSECT REPELLENT: A few mosquitoes and sand gnats will be encountered in Cuba.
 Avon Skin so Soft is the best defense against sand gnats found in coastal areas and your Blue Water Ventures guide will have some SOS handy or you may bring your own supply.
 In recent years many of our clients have been quite happy with Lemon Eucalyptus by Repel as an alternative to DEET.
 A layer of lightweight, light in color clothing is an effective defense against insects.
 The skies are not black with insects.
 However, if you can’t tolerate insect bites, a trip to the tropics is not for you!

-While in Cuba if you need to get in touch with Roman, you may ask to borrow a cell phone.
+CELL PHONE: As you depart the United States, be sure to put your cell phones on airplane mode to avoid extremely steep roaming charges.
+Most US phone do not work in Cuba even if you have an international plan.
+You may double check with your provider before departure.
+While exploring city destinations, if you need to get in touch with Roman, you may ask to borrow a cell phone.
 Cubans are very kind and helpful to tourist asking for directions or cell phone use.
 Tell them you want to make a collect call using the 99 code and you will easily get through to Roman.
-His number within Cuba is: 55 10 93 61.
+We will send you Roman’s local number before you arrive to Cuba.

 Additionally, it is against the law to photograph military personnel, military installments, airport, harbor or rail facilities.
 Illegal activities may be reviewed here: Cuba Law and select Local Law and Special Circumstances.